qazwsxal/sol-gate/README.md

 ## Why?
 As a minimum viable product, [Knossos](https://www.hard-light.net/forums/index.php?topic=94068.0) works well.
 However, there are several issues with it that have made continued work on it difficult.
 The complex build process of both old-knossos and new-knossos makes onboarding new developers troublesome, and limitations with fsnebula's `mods.json` file mean the big usability issues with old-knossos are fundamentally unfixable.

-## User Features
+## User Goals
 ### Minimise Check-for-updates time
 Smaller, conditional API calls instead of downloading a single ~270MB JSON of global state when checking for updates means sol-gate is ready to go ASAP.
 ### Speedy Updates
-sol-gate tracks the contents of VP archives, so mod updates (both uploads and downloads) only consist of changed files, massively reducing download size.
+sol-gate tracks the contents of VP archives, so mod updates (both uploads and downloads) only consist of changed files, massively reducing network usage.
 ### Locally Sourced Files
 Many mods re-use models, textures, sounds and effects from each other.
 If another mod uses the same files, sol-gate will copy those instead of re-downloading them.
 ### FSNebula compatability
 Sol-gate is in very early development!
 The end goal here is a full replacement of the Knossos and FSNebula ecosystem, but sol-gate ships with the ability to query and install mods from FSNebula in the mean time.

-## Modder Features
+## Modder Goals
 ### As you meant it
 If you include files with the same name in different packages (i.e. advanced graphics packs with higher-rez texture overrides), sol-gate won't complain, no need to trick it by hiding some in VPs and keeping others unbundled.